 Regular activity on your blog allows you to accelerate your growth.
 The more content you have, the bigger your chances for ranking on multiple search results.

 As you start establishing your presence, you can teach your audience to expect new content at a certain time.

-If you can’t manage to write new articles weekly or twice-per-week, hire a content writer.
+If you can’t manage to write new articles weekly or twice per week, hire a content writer.

-Stay consistent to your posting schedule.
+Stay consistent with your posting schedule.